 Oftentimes when people embark on the mission of selecting a nail polish color, red is left out of the equation.
 Much like red lipstick, many people wonder if it's too much for an everyday look.
 Well, folks, we're here to let you know that, as with red lipstick, there is no such thing as too much.
-"There used to rules about when you can wear red like 'you can’t wear white after Labor Day but these rules don’t apply any longer," says celebrity manicurist Deborah Lippmann.
-If you want to wear a ruby red polish or pout, we say go for it.
-Everyone should try a red nail, says Lippmann, "There are so many shades that accentuate every skin tone."
-The options are truly endless when it comes to nail ideas.
-That said, we took to Instagram to find 30 red nail looks that can be worn all year long.
-Check them out, below.
+"There used to be rules about when you can wear red like 'you can’t wear white after Labor Day but these rules don’t apply any longer," says celebrity manicurist Deborah Lippmann.
+If you want to wear a ruby red polish or pout, we say go for it—regardless of your skin tone.

 If you prefer a purely red nail look, this squiggle negative space option might be right for you.
 To DIY, Syreeta Aaron, LeChat Nails Educator, recommends to use a thin brush, like the LeChat Dual Sided Brush Fine Liner & Detail Liner ($16).
 Use this brush to create the curved dividing line and carefully fill one side with polish.
 Don't forget a clear coat for the other side!

 Craving a little contrast?
 Pair solid red nails with a couple pink marbled nails for the ultimate Valentine's Day look.
 Of course, these nails aren't just pretty for the day of love—pink and red create a popular bold color combo all year round.